bumble-tech/private-detector/README.md

 ## Additional Training

-You can finetune the model yourself on your own data, to do so is fairly simple - though you will need the checkpoint files as can be found in `saved_checkpoint/`
+You can finetune the model yourself on your own data, to do so is fairly simple - though you will need the checkpoint files as can be found in `saved_checkpoint/` in `private_detector.zip`

 Set up a JSON file with links to your image path lists for each class: